catsqueezies/manga-website/README.md

 # manga-website
-Personal manga website
+# This is my personal manga collection website #
-...More info to come...